codeNomadd/serverless-food-order-system/README.md

 - ✅ DynamoDB access scoped to specific operations
 - ✅ API Gateway with CORS protection
 - ✅ Secure S3 bucket configuration
+- ✅ Encryption at rest enabled for DynamoDB (SSESpecification)
 - ⚠️ Note: WAF and API keys omitted as they're not essential for skill demonstration

 ### 3️⃣ Reliability